 Donoor’s Curse by Sharath Komarraju | Book Review

 Donoor’s Curse is a story woven around the village of Donoor; a village steeped in superstition.
 Or so it may seem.
 But when Devdutt Pathak loses his godfather, who has very wisely or unwisely left him clues, Dev heads out to the village to find out why his baba was unceremoniously snatched from him.
 What follows is a thrilling story of adventure and revelations and shocks, woven in with Dev’s spasms of alcoholic craving.

 Raakshas – India’s No. 1 Serial Killer by Piyush Jha | Book Review

 When you read the life story of the serial killer, you begin to think: No wonder he turned into one.
 He was dealt a tough hand by everyone he knew!
 And when you think about Maithili, you think, how did someone like her become so righteous?
 No guilt associated?
 The story is, in a gist, is something we might have seen portrayed multiple times on screen in different languages, but it is so freshly put that the book turns out to be quite the thriller.

-Nari came out before the Hastinapur series, but I’m reading it now, well after I have read The Rise of Hastinapur and appreciated how adept Sharath Komarraju is at putting word after word and weaving a story with panache.
-From Nari to his latest book, Sharath Komarraju has evolved in his writing tremendously.
+Nari came out before the Hastinapur series, but I read it well after I read The Rise of Hastinapur and appreciated how adept Sharath Komarraju is at putting word after word and weaving a story with panache.
+From Nari to his latest books, Sharath Komarraju has evolved in his writing tremendously.

 To be frank, I had minimal knowledge about the Mahabharata before I read these two books and I’m not proud of it.
 The fact that a person who is not well-versed in the Epic, such as me, can now write down the characters’ names and draw family trees with panache, reflects highly on the author’s ability to skillfully penetrate any reader’s mind.